If you’re trying to help your child master their math facts, forget the drills and worksheets and play some of these fun games instead!

 Pair this simple addition and subtraction game with counting objects for a more hands-on experience.
 Sum Swamp is easy to learn and plays rather quickly, so it’s a great game to include for math facts practice.

-I’ve yet to meet anyone — child or adult — who doesn’t enjoy this game!
+I’ve yet to meet anyone — child or adult — who doesn’t enjoy playing Sleeping Queens.
 Once you learn how to play the basic game, it’s easy to switch up the rules to make it more beneficial for making math facts fun.

 In our home, we allow any equation to be played.
 This means every player is able to discard at least two cards each round as long as they’re able to make an equation and solve it.
 My 5-year-old focuses on addition facts, while my 8-year-old practices multiplication facts.